 The Best Vegan Stuffing

-The BEST Vegan Stuffing!
-Made with homemade tempeh sausage, sautéed vegetables and sourdough bread.
-This stuffing is a must make for Thanksgiving and the holidays.
+The best vegan stuffing!
+Made with homemade tempeh sausage, sauteed vegetables, and sourdough bread.
+This stuffing is a must-make for Thanksgiving and the holidays.

 Well, this is the best vegan stuffing out there.
 Maybe the best stuffing ever?
 I don’t know.
 You be the judge.